A Japanese Tragedy: Plot

 War widow Haruke, mother of two children, gets involved in prostitution during and after the Second World War to raise money for the family and secure the children a proper education.
 Her son Seiichi and daughter Utako, sharing a flat of their own, are embarrassed by their mother's activities and reluctant to her visits.
 Eager to cut ties with his past and poor upbringing, Seiichi, a medical student, aims at being adopted by an upper-class family.
 His sister Utako studies dressmaking and attends an English language school, engaging with her married teacher.
-Eventually, Seiichi's plan fulfils, while Utako, who claims that she can't lead a normal relationship after being raped by a cousin as a child, evokes a marital crisis.
+Eventually, Seiichi's plan is fulfilled, while Utako, who claims that she can't lead a normal relationship after being raped by a cousin as a child, evokes a marital crisis.
 When Haruke finally realises that she has lost both her children, she commits suicide.